 Now that you have a firmer grip on what dominance and submission can look like for different people, let's talk about the one thing that ALL D/s relationships must have in common: consent.

-It's a common misconception that the dominant partner can just tell their submissive partner to do whatever they want, however they want, whenever they want.
+It's a common misconception that the dominant partner simply tells their submissive partner to do whatever they want, however they want, whenever they want.
 This is an oversimplification — and a potentially dangerous one.

 All activity between partners, sexual or not, must be negotiated and consented to beforehand and throughout a scene.
 That means even if someone consents to something once, consent must be re-established during play to ensure safety and satisfaction.

-Remember: the submissive partner derives pleasure from being submissive.
+The submissive partner derives pleasure from being submissive.
 Forcing someone into submission against their will is not a part of BDSM — it's predatory and abusive.
-During a kink scene (and every kind of sexual relationship), all parties involved should be enjoying themselves.
-If not, it's time to stop the scene and regroup.

-Negotiation between play partners doesn't mean that one person tries to convince another person to try something they aren't interested in.
+Negotiation between play partners doesn't mean that one person tries to convince another person to try something they don't want to do.
 With D/s dynamics and all BDSM play, negotiation is not to be confused with compromise.
 No one should ever engage in sexual and/or kink activities that make them feel uncomfortable, forced, or coerced in any way.

-Remember that Dominant/submissive play is theatrical!
+Remember that Dominant/submissive play is theatrical.
 That's partly why kink-centered play is often called a scene.
-That said, most actions played out during a scene are completely choreographed ahead of time to ensure safety and consent are always present.
+Most actions played out during a scene are completely choreographed ahead of time to ensure safety and consent are always present.